backdrop-contrib/bueditor/README.txt

 E.tagSelection(left, right, cursor):
 Encloses the selected text in the textarea with the given left and right texts.
-The optional second argument specifies the position of the caret after enclosing. if cursor='start', it is placed at the begining of the selected text. if cursor='end', it is placed at the end of the selected text. if cursor is not defined, the selection is preserved.
+The optional third argument specifies the position of the caret after enclosing. if cursor='start', it is placed at the begining of the selected text. if cursor='end', it is placed at the end of the selected text. if cursor is not defined, the selection is preserved.